CarylThom/Light-Speed/README.md

 ### First Time Visitor Goals

 As a First Time Visitor - As a game player I want a game that is visually appealing and fun = The game is based on the retro arcade or early computer games and the graphics and colour choices should reflect this.
-* As a First Time Visitor - As a game player I want a game that is easy to understand while still testing my cognitive abilities = A very straightforward memory game with a random sequence that changes the game with each attempt.
+* As a First Time Visitor - As a game player I want a game that is easy to understand while still testing my cognitive abilities = The game is a very straightforward memory game with a random sequence that changes the game with each attempt.
 * As a First Time Visitor – As a game player I want to be entertained and to enjoy the experience = The game can be a personal challenge or just help pass the time.